blac-byte/Notes-Anandhu-/Main Notes/CSS/CSS intro.md

 # <u>CSS intro</u>

-From the bones we have reached the muscles.
+From the bones(HTML) we have reached the muscles(CSS).
 Time to get to styling the website.
 Three methods in implementing CSS into HTML :
 1) Inline
 2) Internal